AkrosAG/Akros-Marketplace/infrastructure/database_am/README.md

-## Database only
+## Database Akros Marketplace

 - This command runs a preconfigured PostgreSQL database.
-- This is primary used for backend developers using a database to test their Rest-Service.
+- This is primary used for backend developers using a database to test their Rest-Service to the marketplace functionality used by the Service **data-service-backend**.

 ### Database Configuration
 - **user** : am